 AMM BIO-5: Prevention of Entrapment.
-Steelhead juveniles are difficult to detect, thus Caltrans is assuming presence for all in-water work areas within bed and banks of Dry Creek.
-In order to reduce the take of steelhead all in-water work areas would be isolated and all fish captured and relocated.
-Capture and relocation efforts would be conducted as follows, or as agreed upon in the Fish Relocation Plan; a NMFS-approved biologist would install one-eighth inch block nets across the creek a minimum of 20 feet above and below the locations proposed for dewatering to prevent steelhead moving into what would be the work area.
-Then, the biologist would capture and relocate all steelhead within the nets using a one-eighth inch seine, dip nets, and/or electroshocking.
-All captured steelhead would be placed in buckets containing creek water and then relocated to suitable habitat downstream of the dewatering system.
-All non-native fish, amphibians and crustaceans would not be returned to Dry Creek but would be euthanized and disposed of.
-After the initial clearance of the dewatered construction area, the coffer dams would be installed with monitoring by the biologist.
-The block nets would be removed once steelhead can no longer enter the work area.
-The pump to be used for dewatering the work area would be completely screened with wire mesh no larger than 0.2 inch or would be buried in a gravel filled sump.
-The pumps would be fitted with anti-entrapment device(s) to prevent steelhead from being drawn into them or impinged on intake screening.
-The NMFS-approved biologist would remain on-site and survey for steelhead and monitor turbidity levels within the work area during the active dewatering, and would capture and relocate steelhead as necessary.
+Steelhead juveniles are difficult to detect; thus Caltrans is assuming presence for all in-water work areas within bed and banks of Dry Creek during the wet season.
+Thus, construction will occur during the typical dry season of June 1 to October 15.
+If flows or isolated pools are present at the beginning of the work window, Caltrans will work to reduce the take of steelhead by isolating all in-water work areas and capturing and relocating all fish.
+Capture and relocation efforts will be conducted as follows, or as agreed upon in the Fish Relocation Plan; a NMFS-approved biologist will install one-eighth inch block nets across the creek (to limit the number of fish from entering the cofferdams) a minimum of 20 feet above and below the locations proposed for dewatering to prevent steelhead moving into what would be the work area.
+Then, the biologist will capture and relocate all steelhead within the nets using a one-eighth inch seine, dip nets, and/or electroshocking.
+All captured steelhead will be placed in buckets containing creek water and then relocated to suitable habitat downstream of the dewatering system.
+All non-native fish, amphibians and crustaceans will not be returned to Dry Creek but will be euthanized and disposed of.
+After the initial clearance of the dewatered construction area, the cofferdams will be installed with monitoring by the biologist.
+The block nets will be removed once the cofferdams are installed and functioning and steelhead can no longer enter the work area.
+The pump to be used for dewatering the work area will be completely screened with wire mesh no larger than 0.2 inch or will be buried in a gravel filled sump.
+The pumps will be fitted with anti-entrapment device(s) to prevent steelhead from being drawn into them or impinged on intake screening.
+The NMFS-approved biologist will remain on-site and survey for steelhead and monitor turbidity levels within the work area during the active dewatering and will capture and relocate steelhead as necessary.

 AMM BIO-6: Fish Relocation Plan.
-A species relocation plan for steelhead would be developed and submitted to NMFS for approval prior to Project construction.
-The Fish Relocation Plan would identify specific methods and equipment for isolation of work areas, capture and handling of individual fish, and a sequence of relocation steps.
-Suitable habitat for relocation downstream of the action area would be identified in the Fish Relocation Plan.
+A Fish Relocation Plan for steelhead will be developed and will be submitted to NMFS for approval 30 days prior to Project construction based on the criteria outlined above (under AMM BIO-5) or as negotiated with appropriate state and federal agencies.
+The Fish Relocation Plan will identify specific methods and equipment for isolation of work areas, capture and handling of individual fish, and a sequence of relocation steps.
+Suitable habitat for relocation downstream of the action area will be identified in the Fish Relocation Plan.

 AMM BIO-7: Construction Behind Cofferdams.
-All work in aquatic habitat within Dry Creek would take place behind cofferdams in dewatered areas.
-Cofferdams would effectively isolate the work areas from Dry Creek and significantly reduce potential construction effects and stressors, such as noise and vibration, from steelhead and other fishes.
-Cofferdams would be designed and constructed to isolate work along each respective left and right bank of the creek from the central thalweg, avoiding disturbance of core habitat areas in the central part of the creek and allowing tidal flows to easily pass through the Project limits.
+All work in aquatic habitat within Dry Creek will take place behind cofferdams in dewatered areas.
+Cofferdams will be used to isolate the work areas from Dry Creek and significantly reduce potential construction effects and stressors, such as noise and vibration, from steelhead and other fishes.
+Cofferdams will be designed and constructed to isolate work along each respective left and right bank of the creek from the central thalweg, avoiding disturbance of core habitat areas in the central part of the creek and allowing tidal flows to easily pass through the Project limits.